Enter your zip to

 A limited number of walk-in tub brands offer two-person tubs.
 Depending on the manufacturer you choose, you may be able to customize each side of the walk-in tub so it has the features most needed or most desired by each user.
 Two-person walk-in tubs tend to come in at the high end of the cost range, with average costs ranging from $5,500 to $12,500.

-There are many different walk-in tub brands, each with their own unique takes on various walk-in tub styles.
+There are many different walk-in tub brands, each with its own unique takes on various walk-in tub styles.
 Here are a few ways to start to narrow in on the right choice for you.

-• Identify your most important need.
-If what you most need from a walk-in tub is a low entry threshold and a handheld shower head, then you can comfortably choose from many (if not all) of the above walk-in tub types.
-However, if you specific pain concerns — like sore muscles — or want to upgrade your bathing experience with a feature like built-in speakers, you’ll have a narrower field of choices.
+• Identify your most important need: If what you most need from a walk-in tub is a low entry threshold and a handheld shower head, then you can comfortably choose from many (if not all) of the above walk-in tub types.
+However, if you have specific pain concerns — like sore muscles — or want to upgrade your bathing experience with a feature like built-in speakers, you’ll have a narrower field of choices.

-• Measure your space.
-If you want to minimize costs, then you should plan to select a tub that fits into the space your current tub occupies.
+• Measure your space: If you want to minimize costs, then you should plan to select a tub that fits into the space your current tub occupies.

-• Call around.
-Several major walk-in tub brands will only give you pricing during an in-home demonstration.
+• Call around: Several major walk-in tub brands will only give you pricing during an in-home demonstration.
 Plan to get quotes from three to four walk-in tub contractors.
 Be sure to ask about financing, tub features and options, and installation timelines.

 Modernize can do the legwork for you if you do not want to do the research on your own.
 We can match you with up to four vetted contractors in your area who are taking on new clients and who have tubs that fit your space and your budget.